rubygems/rfcs/text/0008-gem-contents-api.md

 # Motivation

-Ensuring the security and stability of applications requires reviewing the contents of dependencies.
+Ensuring the security and stability of an application requires reviewing the contents of dependencies.
-Currently, to review the contents of a gem, you must either download the gem locally or find the gem's source online.
+Currently, to review the contents of a gem, you must download the gem locally or find the gem's source online.

 Online representations of the gem's source code have a number of shortcomings.
-Good practices like changelogs, releases, source control tags, and version diffs do not guarantee that the online source is a reliable representation of the gem package.
+Good practices like changelogs and source control tags are not guaranteed.
+There is no guarantee that the online source is a reliable representation of the gem contents

 Rubygems supports selectively omitting files from the packaged build, which means that even well maintained source may differ from the contents of the gem.
 Gems are often built and released from local developer machines which introduces additional build environment variability.
 More nefariously, a malicious gem publisher could publish source code that is different from gem package contents as an attempt to disguise malicious code.

 Currently, the only way to inspect the true contents of a gem is to download the gem to a machine and examine the installed source.
 Rubygems.org therefore has the opportunity to offer a trusted source of gem contents on the website and via an API that does not require downloading and extracting the gem package.

+In addition to supporting the security of rubygems, developers considering using a gem may also appreciate a single first-party source for the actual contents of a gem.
+Providing immediate access to gem source from the official rubygems.org webpage will simplify previewing of gem behavior without having to navigate another site to find the correct version or commit.

-Offering a safe, official gem content browsing feature will support the security and transparency of Ruby gems and the apps built on them.
+Offering an official gem content browsing feature will support the security, usability and transparency of Ruby gems and the apps built on them.

 # Guide-level explanation

 Access gem contents via the new contents url.
-(TODO: something like /gem-name-1.2.3/contents/files/path/to/file.rb or an obfuscated thing likes contents/files/abcdef1234567890)

-A file and directory structure manifest is available at a url (TODO: something like /gem-name-1.2.3/contents/manifest.json)
+A file and directory structure manifest is available at a url (something like /gem-name-1.2.3/contents/manifest.json).
+This manifest provides information about the files in the gem, with things like content type, file size, checksum, and other relevant details.

-Requests to the api may or may not 302 redirect to an S3 bucket or use fastly, depending on how we implement it.

-Source should be returned raw inline in the body.
-Binary files should either not be served or should return in
+Source should be returned raw inline in the body, except for binary files. (something like /gem-name-1.2.3/contents/files/path/to/file.rb or a checksum based url like /contents/files/abcdef1234567890)

+## What's in a gem?

+A Ruby gem is a tarball (.tar) containing 3 files:

+    metadata.gz
+    data.tar.gz
+    checksums.yaml.gz

+`metadata.gz` contains the computed gemspec in yaml format. `data.tar.gz` contains the gem's files, and `checksums.yaml.gz` holds 2 checksums of each of metadata.gz and data.tar.gz.

+A simple list of files in the gem can be obtained via (using bundler as an example)

+    tar --to-stdout -xf bundler-2.4.2.gem data.tar.gz | tar -zt

+However, this command doesn't output content types,

 -----